SongIm/ddi-prediction/README.md

 Files should be named like: concat_embeddings_train.pt, concat_embeddings_test.pt

+### Training process

-training/opt.py
+#### 1. python training/opt.py

-This will search for optimal hidden size, dropout, and learning rate using Optuna and save best parameters as best_params_*.json.
+Search for optimal hidden size, dropout, and learning rate using Optuna and save best parameters as best_params_*.json.

-training/train.py
+#### 2. python training/train.py

-This script uses the best hyperparameters from Optuna and trains the model with early stopping.
+Uses the best hyperparameters from Optuna and trains the model with early stopping.
 Final models are saved as best_model_*.pth.

-training/fine_tune.py
+#### 3. python training/fine_tune.py

-This script loads the best model and continues training with learning rate decay (ReduceLROnPlateau).
+Loads the best model and continues training with learning rate decay (ReduceLROnPlateau).